manassaloi/manassaloi.github.io/_posts/2021-02-05-thought-policing.markdown

 title:  "Thought policing"
 ---

-I wrote 2 twitter threads recently on this [toxic trend of policing what people can tweet or not](https://greenwald.substack.com/p/the-journalistic-tattletale-and-censorship).
-I have seen multiple people get cancelled on Twitter because they had "the audacity" to tweet out a list of their favourite Twitter accounts or designers.
+I have seen multiple people get cancelled on Twitter recently because they had "the audacity" to tweet out a list of their favourites.
+Just last week a prominent designer in the startup ecosystem almost get cancelled for tweeting our a list of his favourite designers.
+As a response to that, I wrote 2 twitter threads on what I think about cancel culture.

 I am posting both with minor edits.
 I am also not naming the person I was defending because the goal was not to defend a particular person but to write against the stupid thought policing that has become prevalent on social networks.

 **thread 1 starts**